 Dry food isn't good for pets.

-Check out my other posts for an explanation of why it's not good for your pet but it’s just so convenient you don’t want to stop feeding it.
+So you’ve read through those things and you know it’s not good for your pet but it’s just so convenient you don’t want to stop feeding it.
 And what about their teeth?
 There are still a lot of myths and excuses I hear that are keeping people from getting their pets off kibble and onto something better but we're going to go through those and why they’re just not true.
 Because one of the most important things we can do for our pet’s health and well-being is to stop feeding dry food.

-Dry food is better for my pets teeth.
+Myth: Dry food is better for my pets teeth.
 Pretty sure the food companies made this one up and unfortunately unwitting vets have been perpetuating it.
 Dry food does not prevent dental disease in pets.
 If it did we wouldn't see it in pets that eat dry food right?
 And we definitely see lots of dental disease in pets that eat dry food.
 The whole theory of dry food somehow knocking tartar off the teeth (never mind that tartar is only one part of dental disease, but more on that in another post) doesn't even make sense.
 Does your dentist tell you not to bother brushing or flossing or coming in regularly for a cleaning because you can just “knock the tartar off” with some peanuts and crunchy food?
-Of course not so why would we think that's how it works for pets?
+Of course not!
+So why would we think that's how it works for pets?

-But my cat or dog doesn't like wet food.
+Excuse: But my cat or dog doesn't like wet food.
 Dogs and cats are instinctively programmed to like food.
 Now they may like the dry food better.
 That's because dry food is like french fries and if I had a choice between french fries and a salad I'd take the french fries too.
 Cats and dogs love carbs.
 They're tasty and filling (briefly).
 So if they think they can just wait for their french fries they will.
-Some pets are what we call “dry food junkies can be hard to transition but it's possible and if you want what's best for them it's what needs to happen.
+Some pets are what we call “dry food junkies” and they can be hard to transition but it's possible and if you want what's best for them it's what needs to happen.
 Tips and tricks can be found at www.catinfo.org.
 Most of the tips work just as well for dogs too.

-I go out of town and have an auto-feeder.
+Excuse: I go out of town and have an auto-feeder.
 They make wet food auto-feeders.
 Here’s a couple available on Amazon: https://amzn.to/2NZTg5N, https://amzn.to/302FczV, https://amzn.to/301DjU3.
 You can get a pet sitter.
 It doesn't even have to be a professional pet sitter; most of us have friends, family or even co-workers who like cats and would be willing to stop by and hang out with our cats for free.
-You can also freeze wet food and put it out frozen so it will be ready for them to eat the next day.
+You can also freeze wet or homemade food and put it out frozen so it will be ready for them to eat the next day.
 Lots of good tips on www.catinfo.org too.

 It doesn't matter if it's the most fancy expensive brand, all dry food is bad for cats and dogs.
 Don't believe any of the myths from the pet food companies that dry food is better.
 Don't give in to the excuses.
 The best diet for your pet is one with no dry food ever.